memgraph/docs/docs/reference-guide/storage-modes.md

 ### Replication

-At the moment, the on-disk storage doesn'tsupport replication.
+At the moment, the on-disk storage doesn't support replication.